Bira/octopus-carnival/_posts/2018-10-07-hells-rebels-2-part-1.md

 united.
 The dottari will perform a fighting retreat if one of them drops, and will rout if two of them fall.
 The knights will retreat as soon as one of them suffers a major wound.
 Either group will leave the other to its fate when that happens.
-This means even a Pathfinder can make it out of this CR 9 encounter alive if they are lucky and focus fire on one opponent at a time.
+This means even a Pathfinder party can make it out of this CR 9 encounter alive if they are lucky and focus fire on one opponent at a time.
 DF delvers should have quite a bit less trouble surviving the encounter, though it's no longer the cakewalk their last excruciation was.

 ## Shrine of Saint Senex